 Once you’ve confirmed that the pressure levels are within the specified range, start the AC unit to verify that the system is cooling effectively.
 Engage the thermostat, setting it to a temperature lower than the current room temperature to prompt the unit to activate.
 Allow the system to run for several minutes so it can stabilize.

-Next, check the air temperature at the supply vents using a thermometer.
-You should see a temperature drop of 15-20 degrees Fahrenheit compared to the return air temperature.
-This differential indicates efficient cooling performance.
 Also, listen for any unusual noises, such as hissing or rattling, which might signal a refrigerant leak or mechanical issue.
 Inspect the evaporator and condenser coils for frost or ice buildup, which could indicate overcharging or airflow problems.
 Ensure the condenser fan and blower motor operate smoothly without obstructions or excessive vibration.

 Frequently Asked Questions